uvarc/rc-website/content/userinfo/hpc/software/julia.md

 julia>
 ```
-You can work with Julia on the Rivanna frontend nodes; we recommend [FastX](https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access) for this application.
+You can work with Julia on the UVA HPC frontend nodes; we recommend [FastX](https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access) for this application.

-# Interactive Sessions through Rivanna's Open OnDemand Web Portal
+# Interactive Sessions through the Open OnDemand Web Portal

 ## Starting an Interactive Session
 To launch an instance of {{% software-name %}} through a notebook interface, you will begin by connecting to our Open OnDemand portal.
-You need to specify required resources, e.g. node partition, time, your Rivanna allocation, etc..
-If you are new to Rivanna, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#job-queues) to learn more about the partitions.
+You need to specify required resources, e.g. node partition, time, your UVA HPC allocation, etc..
+If you are new to HPC, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#job-queues) to learn more about the partitions.

 1. Open a web browser and go to URL:  https://ood.hpc.virginia.edu.
 2. Use your Netbadge credentials to log in.
 This will open the Open OnDemand web portal.